karthikrajsuresh/my-react-app/README.md

 ## Usage

 - ** Add a Task:** Enter the task description and select a due date using the calendar.
 Click the "Add" button to add the task.
--** Filter Tasks:** Use the toggle buttons to filter tasks by status (all, active, completed).
+- ** Filter Tasks:** Use the toggle buttons to filter tasks by status (all, active, completed).
--**Mark as Completed: ** Check the checkbox next to a task to mark it as completed.
+- **Mark as Completed: ** Check the checkbox next to a task to mark it as completed.
--**Delete a Task:** Click the delete icon next to a task to remove it.
+- **Delete a Task:** Click the delete icon next to a task to remove it.
--**View Statistics:** See the total, active, and completed task counts at the bottom of the task list.
+- **View Statistics:** See the total, active, and completed task counts at the bottom of the task list.

 ##Contributing

--Contributions are welcome!
+- Contributions are welcome!
 Please open an issue or submit a pull request if you have any suggestions or improvements.

 ##License

--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for details.

 ##Contact

--For any questions or feedback, please contact karthikrajsuresh007@gmail.com.
+- For any questions or feedback, please contact karthikrajsuresh007@gmail.com.

 ##Acknowledgments

--Thanks to the creators of React, Vite, Material-UI, and PrimeReact for their excellent libraries.
+- Thanks to the creators of React, Vite, Material-UI, and PrimeReact for their excellent libraries.